 Children adopt the habits of their parents.
 A child who has overweight parents who eat high-calorie foods and are inactive will likely become overweight too.
 However, if the family adopts healthy food and physical activity habits, the child's chance of being overweight or obese is reduced.

-Some hormone problems may cause overweight and obesity, such as underactive thyroid (hypothyroidism), Cushing's syndrome, and polycystic ovarian syndrome (PCOS).
+Some hormone problems may cause weight gain and obesity, such as an under-active thyroid (hypothyroidism), Cushing's syndrome, and polycystic ovarian syndrome (PCOS).

-Some people eat more than usual when they're bored, angry, or stressed.
-Over time, overeating will lead to weight gain and may cause overweight or obesity.
+Some people eat more than usual when they're bored, angry, or stressed out.
+Over time, overeating will lead to weight gain and may cause obesity.

-As you get older, you tend to lose muscle, especially if you're less active.
+As you age, you tend to lose muscle, especially if you're less active.
 Muscle loss can slow down the rate at which your body burns calories.
 If you don't reduce your calorie intake as you get older, you may gain weight.
 Midlife weight gain in women is mainly due to aging and lifestyle, but menopause also plays a role.
-Many women gain around 5 pounds during menopause and have more fat around the waist than they did before.
+Many women gain around five pounds during menopause and have more fat around the waist than they did before.

 During pregnancy, women gain weight so that their babies get proper nourishment and develop normally.
 After giving birth, some women find it hard to lose the weight.
-This may lead to overweight or obesity, especially after a few pregnancies.
-Lack of Sleep
+This may lead to obesity, especially after a few pregnancies.

 Studies find that the less people sleep, the more likely they are to be overweight or obese.
-People who report sleeping 5 hours a night, for example, are much more likely to become obese compared with people who sleep 7-8 hours a night.
+People who report sleeping five hours a night, for example, are much more likely to become obese compared with people who sleep seven to eight hours a night.

 People who sleep fewer hours also seem to prefer eating foods that are higher in calories and carbohydrates, which can lead to overeating, weight gain, and obesity over time.